Art for Environmental Justice (“AEJ”)

 AEJ offers a range of services that allow individuals and groups to explore the intersection of art and environmental justice.
-They’ve developed eco-theater workshops that provide a safe and creative space for participants to develop their skills and create powerful performances that address environmental justice issues.
-These workshops can be held in your local community, organization, or institution, and work collaboratively with you to create impactful productions.
+Among much else, AEJ is known for their eco-theater workshops, which provide a safe and creative space for participants to develop their skills and create powerful performances that address environmental justice issues.
+These workshops are held in local communities, organizations, or institutions, and work collaboratively with participants to create impactful productions in which everyone has a stake.

-In addition to their workshops, AEJ produces theater productions that showcase environmental justice issues and inspire action towards creating a more equitable and sustainable world.
+In addition to their workshops, AEJ produces official theater productions that showcase environmental justice issues and strive to inspire action towards creating a more equitable and sustainable world.
 They use the power of storytelling to engage audiences and promote awareness of critical environmental issues, offering creative advice and support for individuals and groups who want to produce their own eco-plays.
-AEJ believes that everyone has the potential to be an artist and a changemaker, and are committed to helping people use their creativity to make a difference.
+AEJ believes that everyone has the potential to be an artist and a changemaker, and remains committed to helping people use their creativity to make a difference for the sake of those facing ecological, health-related, and social detriment due to ecologically harmful practices.

 City